BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - The base game had a hidden timer that only let each enemy hit you about once a second, no matter what.
 That timer is gone.
    - Now it depends on distance, the enemy's skill and their gun.
 Up close they will hit you almost every time.
 At range, shotguns barely hit and rifles still do.
    - Staying in cover, moving sideways, dodging and sliding make you much harder to hit.
- - [Enemy Melee Moves Unlocked](https://www.nexusmods.com/cyberpunk2077/mods/34153) gives melee enemies 25 attacks and combos that were already in the game files but never used.
-Fist fighters kick now, and a Mantis Blade user has more than two moves.
- - [Tougher Security Turrets](https://www.nexusmods.com/cyberpunk2077/mods/12584) gives security turrets more health and armor, so a turret you hack doesn't die straight away.

 <Details>
 <summary>Enemy Health by Rarity</summary>